Kia ora and Welcome to the Friends of Mana Island Website

-FOMI is a volunteer group formed in December 1998 to provide support for the Department of Conservation (DOC) in the restoration of Mana Island.
-We also work in partnership with Ngati Toa as tangata whenua.
+Friends of Mana Island (FOMI) is a volunteer group formed in 1998 to provide support for the Department of Conservation (DOC) in the restoration of Mana Island.
+We also work in collaboration with Ngāti Toa as tangata whenua.
 FOMI’s volunteers work on restoration projects on Mana Island.
 FOMI also runs guided trips to the island for visitors.